Moedrian/contens_for_blogs/CentOSServer/secure_server.md

 2. Locate the cursor to `#PermitRootLogin`, uncomment it and set its value to `no`, save and quit.

-3. Use `sudo /etc/init.d/sshd restart` to reload it.
+3. Use `sudo service sshd restart` to reload it.